Alma Mater: Mich. St., 1993; PhD: Wash., 2000

 The Oklahoma State head coach was honored as the U.S. Track and Field and Cross Country Coaches Association Men’s Division I Cross Country National Coach of the Year in 2009, 2010 and again in 2012.
 That is the highest honor awarded to a cross country coach.

-He led OSU to three NCAA team cross country championships in four years (2009,2010, 2012) to go with five straight Big 12 team titles from 2008-12 and has coached three different Cowboy runners to four Big 12 cross country individual championships.
+He led OSU to three NCAA team cross country championships in four years (2009,2010, 2012) to go with six straight Big 12 team titles from 2008-13 and has coached three different Cowboy runners to four Big 12 cross country individual championships.

-Oklahoma State has finished in the top 10 at the NCAA Cross Country Championships every year under Smith.
+OSU has finished in the top 10 at the NCAA Cross Country Championships every year under Smith.
 Additionally, the Pokes placed in the top 25 at the 2009 outdoor track and field meet for the first time since 1985 in his first year as head track and field coach.
-Smith also led the Pokes to an eighth-place finish at the 2013 NCAA indoor championships--OSU's highest finish since 1984.
+Smith has also led the Pokes to back-to-back top 10 finshes at the NCAA Indoor Championships.
+The Cowboys’ eighth-place finish in 2013 was OSU’s highest finish since 1984, followed by a sixth-place finish in 2014 which was OSU’s second-highest team finish in school history behind a second-place finish in 1965.

-Smith has coached 69 All-Americans and 53 Big 12 champions.
-While at OSU, he has coahced 42 Big 12 champions and 181 All-Big 12 performers.
-Smith has coached OSU athletes to 52 different All-America honors since 2007 alone.
+Smith has coached 96 All-Americans and 63 Big 12 champions.
+While at OSU, he has coached 52 Big 12 champions and 253 All-Big 12 performers.
+Smith has coached OSU athletes to 83 different All-America honors since 2007 alone.
 To put that figure into perspective, Oklahoma State had only 13 total All-Americans from 2000-06.

 German Fernandez won the 2009 NCAA title in the 1,500 meters and was the Big 12 individual cross country champion in both 2008 and 2011.
 He swept all of the Big 12’s major awards as a freshman, claiming the conference’s male athlete of the year honors during both the indoor and outdoor seasons to go with his 2008 cross country crown.
 Ryan Vail was the 2009 Big 12 individual cross country champion and was a five-time All-American under Smith.
 John Kosgei was the 2010 NCAA runner-up in the 10,000 meters and was honored as the 2010 Big 12 Outdoor Performer of the Year after winning the 5,000 meters and the 10,000 meters at the conference meet.
 Girma Mecheso won the 2010 Big 12 individual cross country title and was one of five cross country All-Americans coached by Smith in 2010.
 The list goes on and on.